-TLA+ constants, also known as rigid variables [10].
+1) Characterizing the parametrization: Parameters are TLA+ constants, also known as rigid variables [10].
 Parametrization has a "static" effect: the controllable step operator quantifies over only (primed) flexible variables, so the number of quantified variables remains unchanged.
-Each "slice" obtained by assigning values to parameters has diameter (the farthest two states can be apart in number of Algo.
-12: Algorithm for constructing contracts of recurrencepersistence pairs.
+Each "slice" obtained by assigning values to parameters has diameter (the farthest two states can be apart in number of transitions) no larger than the state space of the assembly without any parametrization.